*** denotes a new item listed

 WEEKDAY MORNING MINYAN

 Beth El's schedule of services includes a daily morning minyan, Monday through Friday, at 7:30 am.
+Exception: Morning minyan on Wednesday, December 25, and Wednesday, January 1, will be at 9:00 am.
 Please consider attending services in the morning to assist with making a minyan.
 Torah is read on Monday and Thursday mornings.
 This is a good way to start your day; a light breakfast follows the service.

 WEEKDAY EVENING MINYAN

-Beth El members have always been asked (in alphabetical rotation) to attend at least one Evening Minyan a year.
+Beth El members have always been asked (in alphabetical rotation) to attend at least one Evening Minyan each year.
 Now, signing up is easier than ever!
 When it’s your week, you will receive an email with a link directing you where you can easily sign-up online (click here to check out the link).
 Please try to join us Sunday through Thursday at 8:00 pm, for 15 - 20 minutes; Sundays and national holidays are especially helpful.
-For the week of December 8 through 12, assignments are for those families with surnames from Casser to Crystal.
+For the week of December 29 through January 2, assignments are for those families with surnames from Estrina to Fishman.
+Please note that evening minyan on Wednesday, December 25, and Tuesday, December 31, will be at 5:30 pm.

 HOSTS NEEDED FOR LIGHTEN UP: FRIDAY NIGHT INVITES